Sciss/Mellite-website/src/main/paradox/tut_soundprocesses4.md

 @@@ note

 When we create and register a predefined action, we are telling SoundProcesses: Look, this action is provided by us on the classpath that is used when running the code.
-An action created via `Action.predef("key")` can be persisted, but it only stores the key in the workspace, and when executed, a body prior registered via `Action.registerPredef` is looked up in a global dictionary.
+An action created via `ActionRaw.predef("key")` can be persisted, but it only stores the key in the workspace, and when executed, a body prior registered via `ActionRaw.registerPredef` is looked up in a global dictionary.
 That body is never written to the workspace.

 @@@